patelsajan/wasm_demo/README.md

 web assembly is being created as an open standard inside the W3C web assembly community group, with the following goals.

+1. be fast, efficient and protable.
+2. be readable and debuggable.
+3. keep secure.
+4. don't break the web.